BobbyCatasta/ObjectPoolingPlugin/README.md

 ## 🧩 Overview

 The **Object Pooling Plugin** is a clean, modular and extensible **runtime pooling system** designed to reduce allocations and boost performance in Unity.
-It features both a **ScriptableObject-based workflow** and a **generic key-driven pool manager**, making it suitable for gameplay systems, tools, UI, and scalable frameworks.
+It features both a **ScriptableObject-based workflow** and a **generic key-driven pool manager**, making it suitable for gameplay systems, tools, UI and scalable frameworks.

 > 🎯 Designed for readability, extensibility, and real production use, with clean architecture and minimal overhead.